intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 standards process.
 Part of realizing long-term protocol deployment success is the ability to support change.
 Change can require adjustments such as extending the protocol, modifying usage patterns within the current protocol constraints, or a creating a replacement protocol.
-This document present considerations for protocol designers and implementers about applying techniques such as greasing or protocol variability as a means to exercise maintenance concepts.
+This document presents considerations for protocol designers and implementers about applying techniques such as greasing or protocol variability as a means to exercise maintenance concepts.